 ROAD RUNNERS

-The Road Runners in 1965 - left to right Paul Rodgers, Colin Bradley, Dave Usher and Micky Moody.
+The Road Runners, from Teesside, started life in 1964.
+Their story is on this page - enjoy it!
+In 1965 we have, left to right, Paul Rodgers, Colin Bradley, Dave Usher and Micky Moody.

 Two photographs of the Road Runners in the summer of 1965 taken in Joe Bradley's garden (Colin's eldest brother) in Norton.
 Left to right are Paul Rodgers, Dave Usher, Colin Bradley and Micky Moody.